Validating data in Go #

 }

-A valid variable of this type must satisfy a number of constraints:
+A valid value of this type must satisfy a number of constraints:

 - The name must not be empty.